Written by our personal injury lawyers in Charlottesville

 Injuries happen on the railroad.
 An injured employee needs to be aware of his or her rights.
-At Wilson & Hajek, we are always available to advise rail workers on what to do if an injury has happened.
+At Wilson & Hajek, our personal injury lawyers in Charlottesville are always available to advise rail workers in Louisa County, Fluvanna County, and Albemarle County on what to do if an injury has happened.
 Here are the key points to remember:

 - Report your injury to your supervisor.
 If you delay, you may be fired for failing to report an injury

 - Complete an accident report form if you are able to do so.
 If you are in too much pain or cannot think clearly, do not sign anything.